South Africa hold off New Zealand to win record fourth Rugby World Cup

 Frizell did come back on and helped New Zealand win a penalty that Richie Mo’unga slotted over to cut the deficit but Pollard replied with a 46-metre effort to give South Africa a 9-6 lead at the end of the opening quarter.

-New Zealand were down to 14 men again just before the half-hour mark when Cane clattered head-first into Springboks centre Jesse Kriel but this time there was no reprieve and the All Blacks skipper sat out the rest of the game.
+New Zealand were down to 14 men again just before the half-hour mark when Cane clattered head-first into Springboks centre Jesse Kriel, but this time there was no reprieve and the All Blacks skipper sat out the rest of the game.

-Pollard kicked his fourth penalty after the red card was confirmed and even though Mo’unga replied with another three-pointer before the break, the Springboks went into halftime a man up and with a 12-6 lead.
+Pollard kicked his fourth penalty after the red card was confirmed and even though Mo’unga replied with another three-pointer before the break, the Springboks went into half-time a man up and with a 12-6 lead.

-No team had ever recovered from a halftime deficit to win a World Cup final and the Springboks came out flying in the second half looking to drive home their advantage.
+No team had ever recovered from a half-time deficit to win a World Cup final, and the Springboks came out flying in the second half, looking to drive home their advantage.

-Kolisi was sent to the sin bin in the 46th minute for a high tackle on Ardie Savea, however, and New Zealand scrum-half Aaron Smith thought he had scored the first try of the match eight minutes later after a brilliant break from Mo’unga.
+Kolisi was sent to the sin-bin in the 46th minute for a high tackle on Ardie Savea.
+However, New Zealand scrum-half Aaron Smith thought he had scored the first try of the match eight minutes later after a brilliant break from Mo’unga.

-That score was called back for a knock-on earlier in the move but Beauden Barrett was awarded a try four minutes later despite winger Mark Telea looking to have fumbled the ball forward in the tackle before the fullback touched down.
+That score was called back for a knock-on earlier in the move, but Beauden Barrett was awarded a try four minutes later despite winger Mark Telea looking to have fumbled the ball forward in the tackle before the fullback touched down.

-It was the first try South Africa had conceded in four World Cup finals but Mo’unga missed the conversion from wide-out and the Springboks held on to the lead.
+It was the first try South Africa had conceded in four World Cup finals, but Mo’unga missed the conversion from wide-out and the Springboks held on to the lead.

-Kolisi had by now returned to the fray after his card was not upgraded and South Africa brought their famed “bomb squad” off the bench to relieve fatigued forwards.
+Kolisi had, by now, returned to the fray after his card was not upgraded, and South Africa brought their famed “bomb squad” off the bench to relieve fatigued forwards.

-South Africa winger Cheslin Kolbe was the fourth player to be yellow-carded seven minutes from time but New Zealand’s Jordie Barrett struck the subsequent 48-metre penalty attempt wide of the posts.
+South Africa winger Cheslin Kolbe was the fourth player to be yellow-carded seven minutes from time, but New Zealand’s Jordie Barrett struck the subsequent 48-metre penalty attempt wide of the posts.

-New Zealand had also been hoping to win a fourth World Cup and coach Ian Foster thought the way the cards for Cane and Kolisi played out had been a decisive factor.
+New Zealand had also been hoping to win a fourth World Cup, and coach Ian Foster thought the way the cards for Cane and Kolisi played out had been a decisive factor.

 “The game has got a few issues it’s got to sort out,” he said.
 “That’s not sour grapes.
 There were two similar incidents, one was a red, one was a yellow, and that’s the game.”

-A distraught Cane said he “would have to live forever” with the red card he received .
+A distraught Cane said he “would have to live forever” with the red card he received.

 “I am not here to say whether it is right or wrong, it can’t be changed.
-Unfortunately it is something I will have to live with forever.”
+Unfortunately, it is something I will have to live with forever.”